gorda/istio.io/content/en/blog/2018/egress-tcp/index.md

  [Service Entry](/docs/reference/config/networking/service-entry/) to allow the in-mesh applications to access the external database.

-## Bookinfo sample application with external ratings database
+## Bookinfo sample application with external ratings database{#Bookinfo-sample-application-with-external-ratings-database}

 First, you set up a MySQL database instance to hold book ratings data outside of your Kubernetes cluster.
 Then you modify the [Bookinfo sample application](/docs/examples/bookinfo/) to use your database.

-### Setting up the database for ratings data
+### Setting up the database for ratings data{#setting-up-the-database-for-ratings-data}

 For this task you set up an instance of [MySQL](https://www.mysql.com).
 You can use any MySQL instance; I used [Compose for MySQL](https://www.ibm.com/cloud/compose/mysql).
 I used `mysqlsh`